 “This can’t be happening, I thought I knew this, I don’t understand what went wrong, how will I ever pass.
 I can’t believe I’ve wasted all this time…”

-The good news is, you haven’t wasted your time.
+The good news is that you haven’t wasted your time.
 You have perfectly positioned yourself for success.

 In many studies, researchers have found that scoring incorrect answers on a pretest helps achieve success on the final exam.

 When we get the answer wrong in practice and then research and review the correct answer later, it changes the method we think about and ultimately store the information.

 This finding is especially true of multiple-choice exams where answering incorrectly readies our minds for what could come up on exam day.